USEPA/MC_Case_Study/README.md

 This research was supported in by an appointment for Jose D. Hernandez-Betancur to the Research Participation Program at the Center for Environmental Solutions and Emergency Response, Office of Research and Development, U.S. Environmental Protection Agency, administered by the Oak Ridge Institute for Science and Education through an Interagency Agreement No. DW-89-92433001 between the U.S. Department of Energy and the U.S. Environmental Protection Agency.
+The authors express their sincere gratitude and appreciation to Sandra D. Gaona, Mitchell Sumner and Steve DeVito of the USEPA’s Toxics Release Inventory Program, for their critical review of draft versions of our manuscripts, their recommendations, and insightful discussions.

 -----------------------------------------------------------------------------------------------------------------------------
 <a name="myfootnote1">1</a>: Recycling, energy recovery, treatment & disposal facility (RETDF).

-<a name="myfootnote2">2</a>: The data entries of float type are in **kg**.
+<a name="myfootnote2">2</a>: The data entries of float type are in **kg/yr**.

 <a name="myfootnote3">3</a>: They are 7 files.